AxisCommunications/backstage-plugins/plugins/statuspage/README.md

 The **Statuspage** plugin allows you to embedd https://statuspage.io components, component groups and dashboards in Backstage.

-There is a React-card, `<StatuspageEntityComponent />`, that is suitable for the Entity component/service overview page:
+There is a React-card, `<StatuspageEntityCard />`, that is suitable for the Entity component/service overview page:

 ![entity-card](https://github.com/AxisCommunications/backstage-plugins/blob/main/plugins/statuspage/media/entity-card.png)

-And also one card, `<StatuspageComponent instance="myinstance"/>`, for easy integration of a complete Statuspage.
+And also one card, `<StatuspagePage name="myinstance"/>`, for easy integration of a complete Statuspage.
 This component is _not_ dependent on the `useEntity()`-hook, making it easy to integrate on the Home-page (or some other portal).

 ![full-status](https://github.com/AxisCommunications/backstage-plugins/blob/main/plugins/statuspage/media/full-status.png)